-- First up, the way to prolonged healthy skin is about what nutrients we feed into the body to create a clean inner environment- not about what we put on the body.
-We really shouldn't be putting anything on any part of the body that we - or the skin host (our horse) - wouldn’t eat, because what goes on topically gets absorbed into the bloodstream and straight into the body’s systems for metabolising.
+- First up, the way to prolonged healthy skin is about what nutrients we feed into the body to create a clean inner environment- not about what we put on the body, and especially not anything oily as this blocks one of the major toxin elimination channels - the sweat pores.
+It's all about what we feed, and we really shouldn't be putting anything on any part of the body that we - or the skin host (our horse) - wouldn’t eat, because what goes on topically gets absorbed into the bloodstream and straight into the body’s systems for metabolising.

 Thing is, the skin is the largest - and the most visible - organ of the body, so understandably it's all too easy to slap on a topical cream or oil to make it shine, or smear on a topical antibiotic to make it better, or puncture it with injectable steroids in the hope that this will fix a skin 'problem'.